Tawxyn/kybos-engine/README.md

 # 3D Terminal Renderer

 This project renders a 3D cube in a 2D terminal using ASCII characters.
 It utilizes perspective projection to transform 3D points onto a 2D screen.
+The cube is drawn by calculating the positions of its vertices in 3D space and then projecting those points onto a 2D plane, simulating depth and perspective.

 ## Features